 Bonus: Eat or Take Prebiotic Fibre

 Consider our minds officially blown.
 Did you know any of these gut health tips before?
 Are you as surprised by Gundry’s take as we are?
-Let us know, and be sure to talk to your own physician about what nutritional or medical adjustments, if any, are right for you.
+Be sure to talk to your own physician about what nutritional or medical adjustments, if any, are right for you.